Fantastic artwork surrounds us.

 The Persistence of Memory (Salvador Dali, 1931)

-Better known as Melting Clocks, the Persistence of Memory created imagery that’s now ingrained in the collective consciousness.
+Better known as Melting Clocks, the Persistence of Memory created imagery now ingrained in the collective consciousness.
 This surrealist painting depicts various clocks melting in a dreamlike desert landscape.
 Although often interpreted to represent the relative nature of time, Dali himself claimed that his inspiration was cheese melting in the hot sun.

 The Scream (Edvard Munch, 1893)

-The Scream is one of the most well-known and parodied artworks of all time and one of the most important pieces by an artist who isn’t typically well known.
+The Scream is one of the most well-known and parodied artworks of all time and one of the most important pieces by an artist who isn’t typically well-known.
 The painting depicts a human figure with his hands on his cheeks, screaming on a bridge, with a wild, expressionistic background.

 The screaming man appears to be in agony.
 The painting is often interpreted to symbolize the anxiety associated with the human condition.
 Munch himself indicated that anxiety was the inspiration for this piece, noting that he was overcome with anxiety while out on a walk watching the sky turn blood red at sunset.